 We’ve all had the shock of discovering a giant piece of lettuce or some kind of food taking up real estate in our smile for a whole afternoon and for the world to see.
 Sometimes, this can be far more serious, stressful and painful.

 If you have something wedged too tightly in between or in one of your teeth, it needs to be dealt with.
 Do NOT try to scratch or poke it out with anything sharp and invasive.
 This could cause even more damage to your teeth and gums.

 Teeth grinding, eating really hard foods or a total fluke can lead to a filling falling out.
 Make sure to get this taken care of right away as an infection can develop.
 The CDA suggests putting sugarless gum in the space where the filling was to protect your tooth on the way to your emergency appointment.

 How do I know if my toothache is serious?

 Toothache symptoms may include:

 - Pain when pressure is applied to the tooth

 - Foul-tasting seepage from the infected tooth

+In some of these cases, a toothache is a dental emergency.
 A dental infection can become dangerous if left untreated due to bacteria from the infection spread to other parts of the face, the skull, and eventually the bloodstream.
 If your pain lasts for 1-2 days, causes severe pain, or is accompanied by an earache, fever, or pain when opening your mouth wide, see us as soon as possible.

 What is the main cause of a toothache?